zxbodya/router1/readme.md

  - `createServerHistory` provides static location from url, meant to be used server side
  - `createBrowserHistory` provides browser location. uses html5 history, when available, or `location.assign/replace` when history API is not supported
+ - `createHashLocation` like `createBrowserHistory` but using `location.hash` to store url, usefull for cordova apps or supporting older browsers
  - `createTestHistory` almost the same as `createServerHistory` but allows to navigate, meant to be used for testing

 ### Routes definition